 - Miscellaneous other purchases (up to $2,500)

-WCD repays costs of items needed to overcome injury-caused permanent limitations so the worker can do a job ($35,000 per use, up to $50,000).
+Worksite modification: WCD repays costs of items needed to overcome injury-caused permanent restrictions so the worker can do a job ($35,000 per use, up to $50,000).